LAF News Blog

 The Landscape Architecture Foundation’s Olmsted Scholars Program is the premier national award and recognition program for landscape architecture students.
 The program honors students with exceptional leadership potential who are using ideas, influence, communication, service, and leadership to advance sustainable design and foster human and societal benefits.

-Here, we showcase the 2014 undergraduate winner and finalists, who were announced last spring.
-An independent jury of leaders in the landscape architecture profession selected them from a group of 30 undergraduate students nominated by their faculty for being exceptional student leaders.
+Here, we showcase the 2015 undergraduate winner and finalists, who were announced last spring.
+An independent jury of leaders in the landscape architecture profession selected them from a group of 29 undergraduate students nominated by their faculty for being exceptional student leaders.
 The winner receives the $15,000 undergraduate prize and each finalist receives $1,000.
 All of the 2015 Olmsted Scholars will be honored at LAF’s Annual Benefit in Chicago on November 6.

-National Olmsted Scholar Erin Percevault of Louisiana State University
+National Olmsted Scholar Maria Muñoz of Louisiana State University

-Finalist Viviana Castro of the University of Florida
+Finalist Nathaniel Oakley of the University of California, Davis

 Subscribe to an RSS Feed for this post's comments, and find out when someone responds.